You’re being misled.

 The problem with the Killer Cardio article is that it attempted to cite studies to substantiate a head-up-the-ass argument.

 At first glance, seeing citations to back up an even dubious claim can be persuasive.
 But if you look closer and use your noodle, it’s easy to spot the holes.

 “Although it’s been suggested that sudden death during marathon training only occurs in 1 in 100,000 people, the majority of those fatalities are from a cardiovascular event.”

-Wow, forget a night out in Baghdad, these marathons sound dangerous.
+Wow, forget a night out in Kabul, these marathons are dangerous.
 They should charge the thugs organizing them with criminal negligence.

-But as my colleague Dean Somerset rightfully pointed out, in terms of actual population data — because a statistic without a frame of reference is worthless — the “1 in 100k” stat is magnitudes lower than the rate of sudden cardiac death in the general population, which is 13 in 1000.
+But in terms of actual population data — because a statistic without a frame of reference is worthless — the “1 in 100k” stat is magnitudes lower than the rate of sudden cardiac death in the general population, which is 13 in 1000.

 Now consider that we don’t know if that one unlucky bastard out of 100K had a heart condition before opting to run his deadly marathon.